 After two years in the West End, Mamma Mia made its Broadway premiere at the Winter Garden Theatre on October 18, 2001.
-Louise Pitre won a Theatre World Award for the best actress in a musical for a debut performance, starring as Donna Sheridan and the show was also nominated for best musical at the 2002 Tony Awards.
+Louise Pitre won a Theatre World Award for best actress in a musical for her debut performance, starring as Donna Sheridan and the show was also nominated for best musical at the 2002 Tony Awards.
 Broadway audiences loved the catchy ABBA songs and the 2008 film adaptation boosted the musical’s popularity.
 Running for just shy of 14 years, it closed on September 12, 2015 after being performed over 5,000 times.

 One Man, Two Guvnors

 James Corden made a big impression on American audiences when he reprised his West End performance of Francis Henshall at One Man, Two Guvnors.
 Premiering on Broadway on 18th April 2012, the show was later nominated for seven Tony Awards, with Corden winning the award for best actor in a play.
 American crowds loved the brash and bawdy nature of the show and flocked to the Cockney rhyming slang fuelled production until its limited engagement ended on 2nd September 2012.